Harshnesari-210/MedXpert/README.md

 Our goal was to address the challenge of inefficient diagnosis and medical consultation processes.

 🔍 **Why we built it:**
-Patients often struggle to interpret their lab reports or choose the right specialist.
+Patients often struggle to interpret their lab reports and  choose the right specialist.
 We aimed to bridge this gap using AI.

 🧠 **What we built:**
 A full-stack web platform that allows users to upload lab reports, extracts symptoms using a fine-tuned T5 model, and auto-suggests specialized doctors accordingly.

 🛠️ **How we built it:**
-The system is built using the MERN stack for frontend and backend, with a Python-Flask AI microservice for NLP.
+The system uses MERN stack (React, Node.js, Express, MongoDB) and a Flask-based AI microservice (T5 Transformer) for NLP.
 It includes secure login, role-based access (patient/doctor), and intelligent report analysis.